back to all courses > portrait drawing

-CLASS SCHEDULE: Tuesdays & Wednesdays, 19:00 - 22:00 (22 classes total)
+CLASS SCHEDULE: Tuesdays & Wednesdays 19:00 - 22:00

 INSTRUCTOR: Mischa Tranquilli

-LIMIT: 8 students maximum
+LIMIT: 12 students maximum

 Students in the first trimester of the class repeatedly practice sketching the head from various angles in order to become proficient with a constructive drawing approach.
 The work completed during this term is less geared towards achieving "finished" portraits, and focuses primarily on understanding the head's morphology and structure.
 First-term students spend no more than three hours sketching a specific pose.

 All work in this class is taught using comparative measurements.

-- The following materials are required for participation in this class.
+Course Materials (Trimester 1)The following materials are required for participation in this course.

 - Pencil storage case/toolbox